teodorst/pyMABED/README.md

 # pyMABED

-pyMABED is a Python implementation of MABED (https://github.com/AdrienGuille/MABED/)
+pyMABED is a Python implementation of MABED (for more information about MABED, see https://github.com/AdrienGuille/MABED/ or the references below)

+Contributors:
+- Adrien Guille
+- Nicolas Dugué

 ## MABED